liu-kan/gSMFRETda/INSTALL.md

 * CUDA version >= 10
 * libhdf5-dev 1.10 and newer
 * CMake >= 3.11

-I'm trying to let the program can be compiled both by Linux and Windows natively.
-But now if you want to use it under windows, just compile it in [WSL2 with CUDA](https://docs.nvidia.com/cuda/wsl-user-guide/index.html).

 ### Build the code
 For deb systems, like Debian or Ubuntu